 Why we built Switchboard

 That will encompass a lot of things.
 Products that surface the right moments to reconnect with old friends.
 Products that bring you together with your closest friends more often — to hang out in person or online.
-Products that make it easy to meet new human friends or even to fill in some gaps with AI companions – to a point of course.
-There are some pretty cringe-worthy products out there and hopefully we can help mitigate that by making it easier for well-meaning people to build better alternatives.
+Products that make it easy to meet new human friends or even to fill in some gaps with AI companions — to a point of course.
+There are some pretty cringe-worthy products out there and hopefully we can help mitigate that by making it easier for well-meaning creatives to build better alternatives.
+Alternatives where people are interacting with one another in real time rather than doomscrolling alone.
+Talking over texting.

 We also want to enable new social experiences on consumer electronics devices including TVs, speakers, headphones, vehicle infotainment systems, and professional settings such as offices and events spaces.
 The products built into these systems might aspect towards entertainment or making work more efficient and enjoyable.
 They might even start to blur the lines between work and play as AI takes over the mundane stuff.
 In any case, communication is the foundation of all of it, and voice in particular.